 Remember the viral video of Travis Kalanick from earlier this year where he is berating an Uber driver to take ownership of his own problem.
-Well we all know that video as the start of the derailment of Uber’s public relations.
+Well, we all know that video as the start of the derailment of Uber’s public relations.
 It’s easy to now imagine the company as being self-centered and culturally egoistic.
 But who isn’t?
 Is that a justifiable rating scale to judge the direction of a multi-billion-dollar global company.
-Let’s look at more business specific grading of the premier transportation network company.
+Let’s look at more business-specific grading of the premier transportation network company.

 Uber, a Glorified Taxi Service?

-A recent court in the European Union debated that Uber is was little more than a Taxi Service.
+A recent court in the European Union debated that Uber is a little more than a Taxi Service.
 This might seem an obvious observation to many until you consider what is at stake.
 Uber has intelligently placed itself as an ‘Information Society Service’.
 So, what is an information society service?
 It’s basically a service made possible through information handling and management.
 The three basic pillars considered to be an ISS is any service normally (1) provided for remuneration, at a distance, (2) by electronic means and (3) at the individual request of a recipient of services.
 This means that the service must be paid for across a distance through electronic means, implying that the service provider and the service receiver are not in the same place, and the service request and payment are with agreement with the receiver.
 Sounds like Uber?
 It does a little, but why is Uber bent on defining itself in this way?

 In Europe (and some big nations), Uber is driving the Taxi Services out of business.
 One reason for this is that the Taxis face strict regulations making them unable to compete with Uber’s economies of scale.
 If Uber comes into the same bracket of a ‘Taxi Service’, then it would face the same restrictions and would find it tough to sustain the price differentiation.
 Oh!
 The fine lines of legislation!